tag/msis-prep/docs/business_cycles.md

 4. **Human Resources / Payroll cycle**
 5. **Accounting Cycle**

-Here, I would focus on introducing the **Procurement Cycle** and the **Revenue Cycle**.
-There are a lot of good resources online that you could find about other three cycles.
-You are very welcome to dig into them as knowing them would help you better understand business processes in organizations.
+Throughout this module we will focus primarily on both the **Procurement Cycle** and the **Revenue Cycle**.
+However, if you wish to learn more about the remaining three cycles there are plenty of helpful online resources that you may rely on.
+If you have any questions, please reach out to the MSIS faculty as they will be happy to discuss these cycles or answer any outstanding questions.

 ## Major Concepts

-### Learning Outcome

-- [ ]  Being able to define what a business cycle is and its significance in the companies' operations
-- [ ]  Being able to explain the purchase cycle and revenue cycle in detail.
-- [ ]  Being able to identify the document flow in the purchase and revenue cycles (There are 8 document in total).
-- [ ]   Being able to describe what the production cycle, HR cycle, and accounting cycle do.
-- [ ]   Being confident in explaning what MRP is and make examples of how it can be used in a manufacturing company in the real life.

 ### Procurement Cycle (Procure-to-Pay)